 [March 2019] Our journal paper A probabilistic argumentation framework for reinforcement learning agents has been accepted and published in JAAMAS.

-[Feb 2019] I have joined Distributed Sensing Systems group at CSIRO 🙂
+[Feb 2019] I have joined Distributed Sensing Systems Group at CSIRO.

-About: I am research scientist at Data61, CSIRO, in sunny Brisbane (Australia).
+About: I am research scientist at Data61, CSIRO, in sunny Brisbane.
 My research regards computational tools in artificial intelligence and legal informatics, and more generally tools stemming from the intersection of computer sciences and normative systems, with applications ranging from legal expert systems and smart contracts to `(cyber-physical) norm-governed socio-technical systems’.